stomp/stomp-spec/src/stomp-specification-1.1.md

 to be terminated with a null byte, and if a *content-length* is not specified the first null byte encountered signals the end of the frame.

+<h2 id="heart-beating">Heart-beating</h2>

+Heart-beating can optionally be used to test the healthiness of the underlying TCP connection and to make sure that the remote end is alive and kicking.

+In order to enable heart-beating, each party has to declare what it can do and what it would like the other party to do.
+This happens at the very beginning of the STOMP session, by adding a `heart-beat` header to the CONNECT and CONNECTED frames.

+When used, the `heart-beat` header MUST contain two positive integers separated by a comma.

+The first number represents what the sender of the frame can do (outgoing heart-beats):

+* 0 means it cannot send heart-beats

+* otherwise it is the smallest number of milliseconds between heart-beats that it can guarantee

+The second number represents what the sender of the frame would like to get (incoming heart-beats):

+* 0 means it does not want to receive heart-beats

+* otherwise it is the desired number of milliseconds between heart-beats

+The `heart-beat` header is optional.
+A missing `heart-beat` header MUST be treated the same way as a "heart-beat:0,0" header, that is: the party cannot send and does not want to receive heart-beats.

+The `heart-beat` header provides enough information so that each party can find out if heart-beats can be used, in which direction and with which frequency.

+More formally, the initial frames look like:

+    CONNECT
+    heart-beat:<cx>,<cy>

+    CONNECTED:
+    heart-beat:<sx>,<sy>

+For heart-beats from the client to the server:

+* if `<cx>` is 0 (the client cannot send heart-beats) or `<sy>` is 0 (the server does not want to receive heart-beats) then there will be none

+* otherwise, there will be heart-beats every MAX(`<cx>`,`<sy>`) milliseconds

+In the other direction, `<sx>` and `<cy>` are used the same way.

+Regarding the heart-beats themselves, any new data received over the network connection is an indication that the remote end is alive.
+In a given direction, if heart-beats are expected every `<n>` milliseconds:

+* the sender MUST send new data over the network connection at least every `<n>` milliseconds

+* if the sender has no real STOMP frame to send, it MUST send a single newline byte (0x0A)

+* if, inside a time window of at least `<n>` milliseconds, the receiver did not receive any new data, it CAN consider the connection as dead

+* because of timing inaccuracies, the receiver SHOULD be tolerant and take into account an error margin

 <h2 id="augmented-bnf">Augmented BNF</h2>

 We will use the augmented Backus-Naur Form (BNF) used in the HTTP/1.1